Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 3) $$\theta^{old}\leftarrow \theta^{new}$$

-Implementation of the Hard-EM (derived above) and soft-EM for document clustering.
+Implementation of the Hard-EM (derived above) and Soft-EM for Document Clustering.

 #### Helper Function